App Tutorials

 You cannot aim for a qualifying standard if you do not know your current best time in that event.
 Tracking gives you a clear starting point.
 From there, you can set specific, measurable targets: "Drop 1.5 seconds in the 100 Backstroke by March."

 Organizations like Swimming Canada and USA Swimming publish qualification standards for provincial, state, and national championships.
 Knowing your gap to those standards turns vague ambition into a concrete plan.
+For a detailed breakdown of how these levels work, see our guide on swimming standards by age.

 Spot Patterns Over Time